At a glance

 Why focus on maternal, newborn, and child health?

 The global community has achieved significant gains in maternal and newborn health, but progress has slowed and is not evenly distributed around the world.
 Every year, millions of newborns die within days or weeks of birth, and hundreds of thousands of women die during pregnancy and delivery.
-Almost all of these deaths occur in low- and middle-income settings and are due to preventable causes such as poor access to care, fragile delivery systems, infection, and in the case of newborns, complications of low birth weight or prematurity.
+Almost all of these deaths occur in low- and middle-income settings and are due to preventable causes such as poor and unequal access to care, fragile delivery systems, infection, and in the case of newborns, complications of low birth weight or prematurity.
 Ensuring access to high-quality, affordable maternal, newborn, and child health care is critical to building healthier, more equitable communities.

-Maternal health is closely linked to newborn survival, as vulnerabilities to illness can pass from mother to child.
-While great strides have been made in reducing under-5 child mortality overall, newborns remain particularly vulnerable, accounting for 47 percent of all childhood deaths globally.
+Maternal health is closely linked to newborn survival because vulnerabilities to illness can be passed along from mother to child.
+While great strides have been made in reducing overall mortality among children under age 5, newborns remain particularly vulnerable, accounting for 47% of all childhood deaths globally.
 Each year, 2.5 million newborns die within their first month of life, and an additional 2.6 million are stillborn.
 We need to better understand the root causes of these deaths and design interventions to address them.

-In addition, and although facility births are increasing, quality of care remains a critical challenge, even though births in health facilities are increasing.
-According to a 2018 report from The Lancet Global Health Commission on High Quality Health Systems wrote in a 2018 report, poor-quality care is “a bigger barrier to reducing mortality than insufficient access,” with 60 percent of deaths from preventable causes resulting from poor-quality care.
+Quality of care remains a critical challenge, even though births in health facilities are increasing.
+According to a 2018 report from The Lancet Global Health Commission on High Quality Health Systems in the SDG Era, poor-quality care is “a bigger barrier to reducing mortality than insufficient access,” with 60% of deaths from preventable causes resulting from poor-quality care.
 Primary health care systems are often ill-equipped to prevent or address underlying causes of illness or other complications, and patients often lack access to referrals to higher levels of care.
-Furthermore, resourcing for health is often insufficient or fragmented and accountability for policy implementation is lacking in many settings.
+Furthermore, resources for health are often insufficient or fragmented and accountability for policy implementation is lacking in many settings.

-Against this backdrop, we need to act urgently to accelerate progress to achieve the United Nations Sustainable Development Goal targets of reducing maternal, newborn, and child mortality and improving nutrition.
+Against this backdrop, we need to act urgently to accelerate progress to achieve the United Nations Sustainable Development Goal targets of reducing maternal, newborn, and child mortality, improving nutrition, and achieving gender equality.